Sectors & IndustriesEnergyOil & Gas Integrated

 1. Petrobra (NYSE:PBR)

-Petrobra (NYSE:PBR) is the most undervalued oil & gas integrated stock based on its Valuation Rating of A. Valuation is one of 7 Component Grades used to calculate the overall Zen Rating.
+Petrobra (NYSE:PBR) is the most undervalued oil & gas integrated stock based on its Valuation Rating of B. Valuation is one of 7 Component Grades used to calculate the overall Zen Rating.

-Petrobra has a valuation score of 71, which is 35 points higher than the oil & gas integrated industry average of 36.
-It passed 5 out of 7 valuation due diligence checks.
+Petrobra has a valuation score of 29, which is -8 points higher than the oil & gas integrated industry average of 37.
+It passed 2 out of 7 valuation due diligence checks.
+Although this number is below the industry average, our proven quant model rates PBR a Valuation Rating of "B".

-Petrobra's stock has dropped -12.18% in the past year.
-It has underperformed other stocks in the oil & gas integrated industry by -21 percentage points.
+Petrobra's stock has gained 45.88% in the past year.
+It has overperformed other stocks in the oil & gas integrated industry by 5 percentage points.

 2. Ecopetrol Sa (NYSE:EC)